Yasir284/js_04_Password_Generator/README.md

 # JavaScript Random password generator

 - This is Javascript mini-Project.
-In this project I have made a **Random Password generator** with JavasCript, which generates random password everytime.
+In this project I have made a **Random Password generator** with JavaScript, which generates random password everytime.

 - You can also specify what type of character you want like uppercase alphabets, lowercase alphabets, numbers and symbols.